fafal-abnir/EDBTpedia/content/_index.md

 {{% home-info what="Speaker:11,Seminars:6" class="primary" %}}
 ## What is EDBTpedia?

-The EDBT is a technical free sharing website for professors and students to share their research paper.
+The EDBTpedia is a technical free sharing website for professors and students to share their research paper or tutorials.
-It is aimed at students, professionals or simply curious technophiles.
+Our main goal is to provide a website to get more acquainted with the papers proposed at the EDBT conference.
 {{% /home-info %}}